Tips on Utah canyoning

 When scheduling your canyons you may want to think about when you will collect your permits e.g. if you have a 7am pick-up to be dropped off at The Subway you want to make sure you finish your canyon on the previous day in time to pick up your permit.
 Wilderness desk hours vary depending on the time of year – check the website.

 Watchman campground sites can be booked 6 months in advance – they do fill up so book early.
 We camped in loop C but it seemed most tent sites in C or D would’ve been fine.
-There are no showers at the campground but there are several places in Springdale where you can pay (~$5) for showers.
+There are no showers at the campground but there are several places in Springdale where you can pay (~$5 in 2013) for showers.

 We got an AT&T SIM card and coverage was fine at Watchman Campground.
 AT&T is most compatible with the GSM frequency bands which Australian phones run on.